BEIJING

 KITE FLYING

-On the bridge of Nanhu Island there is the most impressive kite flying you will ever see.
-These weren’t any old kites these were about 3 metres wide and flew about 400metres away, pretty cool to see!
-The days of kids flying kites back home are looooong gone!
+On the bridge of Nanhu Island, there is the most impressive kite flying you will ever see.
+These weren’t any ordinary kites; instead, they were about 3 meters wide and flew about 400 meters away.
+It was pretty cool to see!
+Indeed, the days of kids flying kites back home are long gone!

-The streets around this area are fascinating and are worth getting lost in, no Starbucks or Walls Ice Cream umbrellas to be seen, just 100% real China.
+Additionally, the streets around this area are fascinating and worth getting lost in.
+You won’t find any Starbucks or Walls Ice Cream umbrellas here, just 100% real China.

 SUMMER PALACE: